Knowledge Graph Embeddings in the Biomedical Domain: Are They Useful? A Look at Link Prediction, Rule Learning, and Downstream Polypharmacy Tasks: Results Analyses

 \subsection{Rule Learning}

-With the standard setup, AnyBURL achieves HITS@10 similar to that of DistMult; however, its MRR lies significantly lower than most models.
-This indicates that AnyBURL often ranks triples at the tail-end of 10 predictions.
-Furthermore, due to its rule-based nature, AnyBURL sometimes does not generate the considered triple (see Section \ref{sec:RL} on AnyBURL).
-Consequently, some triples may not contribute to the MRR of AnyBURL.
-The percentage of triples for which this is the case is around 13\%.
-This does not happen with the KGE models, which are always able to generate a score for a triple.
-This phenomenon influences HITS@10 less compared to MRR, which contributes to the discrepancy between the two.
-Particularly because counting a zero towards HITS@10 carries less weight than counting a zero towards MRR.
+With the standard setup, AnyBURL achieves HITS@10 similar to that of DistMult.
 The hyperparameter optimisation of AnyBURL does not yield significant differences.
 The threshold has no notable impact on the Hits@10 and MRR.
 Increasing rule length by 1, makes the runtime, memory, and storage requirements prohibitively high.
 It should also be noted that AnyBURL explicitly separates learning and inference.
-Hits@10 is close to the peak after as little as 400 seconds, but inference takes up to 12 hours with 76 CPUs.
+Hits@10 is close to the peak after as little as 200 seconds, but inference takes up to 12 hours with 76 CPUs.

 Nevertheless, AnyBURL predictions can be connected back to the rules that generate them, and thus provide explanations for why they have been made.
 Consider the examples generated using AnyBURL below: